Chart Color Schemes

 AreaSearch assessment of residential development activity positions Spring Hill among the top 25% of areas assessed nationwide

 Spring Hill has received approximately 31 dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25156 homes were approved, with one more approved in FY26 so far.
-On average, around 12.3 people moved to the area annually for each dwelling built during these years.
+Over the past five financial years, from FY21 to FY25, around 156 homes were approved, with an additional three approved in FY26 so far.
+Each new dwelling has attracted an average of 12.3 people to the area annually over these five years.

-This high demand outpaces new supply, typically leading to price growth and increased buyer competition.
-Developers focus on the premium market, with new properties constructed at an average cost of $666,000.
-In FY26, there have been $244.7 million in commercial approvals, indicating robust local business investment.
-Compared to Greater Brisbane, Spring Hill has significantly less development activity, being 72.0% below the regional average per person.
+This high demand coupled with limited supply typically drives price growth and increased buyer competition.
+Developments are focused on the premium market, with an average construction cost value of $666,000 per dwelling.
+In FY26, there have been $244.7 million in commercial approvals, indicating strong local business investment.
+Compared to Greater Brisbane, Spring Hill has significantly less development activity, at 72.0% below the regional average per person.

-This limited new supply generally supports stronger demand and values for established dwellings, though construction activity has recently intensified.
-New developments consist of 3.0% standalone homes and 97.0% attached dwellings, reflecting a trend towards denser development that caters to downsizers, investors, and entry-level buyers.
-Future projections estimate Spring Hill will add 3,651 residents by 2041.
+This limited supply generally supports stronger demand and values for established dwellings, although construction activity has recently intensified.
+New developments primarily consist of attached dwellings (97.0%), with standalone homes making up only 3.0%.
+This trend towards denser development provides accessible entry options, appealing to downsizers, investors, and entry-level buyers.
+According to the latest AreaSearch quarterly estimate, Spring Hill is projected to add 3,651 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development